toreriklinnerud/sublime-rubyfmt/README.md

 On Windows/Linux: `Ctrl + ;`
 On MacOS: `Cmd + ;`

-With a file open, hit the Ctrl/Cmd (depending on your platform) and your code will be formatted.
+With a file open and syntax set to Ruby or Ruby on Rails, hit the above combination to apply auto format.

 If your file contains syntax errors it won't be formatted.
-The syntax error will breiefly flash in the Sublime Text status bar at the bottom of the editor window.
+The syntax error will briefly flash in the Sublime Text status bar at the bottom of the editor window.

+## Format on Save / Other settings

+Format on save is disabled by default but can be enabled from `Sublime Text -> Preferences -> Package Settings -> Rubyfmt -> Settings - User` and adding `{"format_on_save: true"}`.

+See other settings available under `Settings - Default`.

 ## Troubleshooting